openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(all!: Collection<T>): Unit
 ```

-Function: Appends all elements from the specified collection to the end of this [ArrayList](collection_package_class.md#class-arraylistt).
+Functionality: Appends all elements from the specified collection to the end of this [ArrayList](collection_package_class.md#class-arraylistt).

-The function traverses the input collection in iterator order and inserts all elements to the tail of this [ArrayList](collection_package_class.md#class-arraylistt).
+The function traverses the input collection in iterator order and inserts all elements to the end of this [ArrayList](collection_package_class.md#class-arraylistt).

 Parameters:

-- all!: [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T> - The collection of elements to be inserted.
+- all!: [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T> - The collection of elements to insert.

 ### func add(T, Int64)